fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 inertia.
 Typists knew qwertz already.
 Why bother learning something new?
 So it never really gained momentum.

+Modern Operating Systems (inluding Windows, but not iOS) allow easy switching to Dvorak.

 ## Other nonstandard Keyboards